cemadeso/CAF/README.md

 > AddRoadtimesToSurvey.exe [NetworkFilePath.osmx] [SurveyTrips.csv] [RoadLoSResults.csv]

-### Create Demand Matrices

-This project is designed to take in trip records and generate Road Distances, Road Times, and cluster gap times broken down by weekend and weekday time periods.
-The program takes in three parameters:

-1. RecordsPath - The location of the TripRecords to load in.
-1. OutputPath - The location of the directory to store all of the CSV files to.
-1. HourlyOffset - The GMT offset to apply when computing weather a record is done during the weekend or weekday.  e.g. Bogota and Panama are -5, and Buenbos Aires is -3.

-#### Building

-To build this project you will need to have the .Net 7 SDK installed.
-This program should be able to be compiled and run on any operating system that supports .Net 7, not just Windows.

-> dotnet build -c Release

-#### Running

-To run the software after compiling it, you can execute the command:

-> dotnet run -c Release [RecordsPath] [OutputPath] [HourlyOffset]

 ### CellphoneProcessor

 This software is designed to automate the downloading and initial chunking of the cellphone records,